 Oh hello!
-It’s your friendly fitness geek, Lillie, here to give you another exceedingly detailed Beachbody workout review — this time discussing the brand new program, #mbf: “Muscle Burns Fat” with trainer Megan Davies.
+It’s your friendly fitness geek, Lillie, here to give you another exceedingly detailed review of Beachbody BODi workouts — this time discussing the brand new program, #mbf: “Muscle Burns Fat” with trainer Megan Davies.

 What is #mbf “Muscle Burns Fat” Like?

 Before we dive into deep analysis about this new program, here is a broad summary overview.
 “Muscle Burns Fat” #mbf workout is a 21-day (3 week) BODi Beachbody on Demand exercise program which runs about 30 minutes a day for 7 days a week, alternating types of workouts between weightlifting strength training, and cardio/core work, then ending each week with a flexibility workout.

 The key gimmick of the #mbf program (and I use the word “gimmick” with love) is that it heavily incorporates a cordless jump rope.
 This gives a playful, bouncy feel to the whole shebang.
 Another unique characteristic of #mbf is that it features weightlifting in high-volume reps that alternate between asymmetric and symmetric moves.
 Finally, it features a cast that is all working out at home via Zoom.

 In fact, #mbf is supposed to be followed immediately by #mbfa “Muscle Burns Fat ADVANCED,” which is an additional three weeks of slightly longer (closer to 40 minute) workouts which build on the first three weeks in terms of difficulty.
 After some math, we see that the entire program is therefore actually 6 weeks, when you add #mbf and #mbfa together.